nexusformat/definitions/manual/source/faq.rst

     community spent years trying to get the standard right and while you will not agree with every single choice they made in the past, you should be able to store the data you have in a quite reasonable way.
-If you do not comply with NeXus chances are most people will perceive your format as different but not necessarily better than NeXus by any large measure.
+If you do not comply with NeXus, chances are most people will perceive your format as different but not necessarily better than NeXus by any large measure.
 So it may not be worth the effort.
 Seriously.